HDuken/Advent-of-Code/AoC-2024/README.md

 ## Day 1

-- Simple operation on 2 arrays, simple sort them first
+- Simple operation on 2 arrays, simply sort them first
 - For the second half, use two pointers method.
 Not sure if needed, but surely a bit faster.